 Download the preferred ROM and Google Apps (if applicable) from below and follow the instruction below carefully.
 But as I said above, your phone must be rooted and CWM Recovery installed on it.

-Download the ROM and Google Apps (if applicable) files.
-Not that both files come in zip with md5 checksums so do not extract them and copy to your phone’s internal or external (preferable) by connecting it to computer using a USB cable.
+- Download the ROM and Google Apps (if applicable) files.
+Not that both files come in zip with md5 checksums so do not extract them and copy to your phone’s internal or external (preferable) by connecting it to the computer using a USB cable.

-Go to Settings> Developer Options and turn on USB Debugging Mode.
+- Go to Settings> Developer Options and turn on USB Debugging Mode.

-Turn off your phone and reboot your phone into ClockworkMod Recovery mode.
-If you do not now how to do it, here it is: press and hold the Volume Up+Home (center) keys simultaneously and then hold the Power key.
+- Turn off your phone and reboot your phone into ClockworkMod Recovery mode.
+If you do not know how to do it, here it is: press and hold the Volume Up+Home (center) keys simultaneously and then hold the Power key.
 Keep the three buttons pressed till the screen turns up, the Samsung logo blinks for two times.
 Release the power key now but keep the other two keys pressed till you see a list of options in blue text on black background with Android bot.

-In the Recovery the touch mode does not work, so you will have to use the Volume up and down keys to scroll and highlight and the Power button to select an option.
+- In the Recovery the touch mode does not work, so you will have to use the Volume up and down keys to scroll and highlight and the Power button to select an option.
 If you have installed CWM Touch Recovery. you can operate it by touch input.

-The first and most important thing is to backup your current ROM.
+- The first and most important thing is to backup your current ROM.
 Scroll down to “backup and restore” option and select “backup”.
-It might take a few minutes for the backup to complete and it is a kind of assurance that you phone will be safe in case anything wrong happens.
+It might take a few minutes for the backup to complete and it is a kind of assurance that your phone will be safe in case anything wrong happens.

-When it is done select go back option and choose “wipe data/factory reset” option and wipe it.
+- When it is done select go back option and choose “wipe data/factory reset” option and wipe it.

-Then go to “wipe cache partition” and wipe it.
+- Then go to “wipe cache partition” and wipe it.

-Finally, go to “mounts and storage” option and format data, cache and system.
+- Finally, go to “mounts and storage” option and format data, cache and system.

-Return back to the main menu and select “install zip from sd card> choose zip from sd card” and select the ROM file that you copied to your phone in Step 1.
+- Return back to the main menu and select “install zip from sd card> choose zip from sd card” and select the ROM file that you copied to your phone in Step 1.

-When the ROM is installed, go back and install the Google Apps zip package the same way you installed the ROM in Step 10.
+- When the ROM is installed, go back and install the Google Apps zip package the same way you installed the ROM in Step 10.

-Finally, go back to the main menu in Recovery and select “reboot system now”.
+- Finally, go back to the main menu in Recovery and select “reboot system now”.

-Remember that the first boot after installing a new ROM takes much longer time than an usual boot.
+Remember that the first boot after installing a new ROM takes much longer time than a usual boot.
 Sometimes it takes up to 10 minutes (maximum), so be patient.
 In case you phone does not boot properly and you are stuck on bootanimation even after 10 minutes, long press the power key.
 If it does not work for you, remove the back cover, pull out the battery, wait for a minute, reinsert the battery and try again.
 If you wish, you can go back to your previous ROM any time if you have made a back up as told in Step 6.

 Phone Stuck at Samsung Logo?

 In case your device is stuck on bootloop- that is, it does not boot normally, pull out the battery, boot your Galaxy S3 in CWM recovery, “wipe data/factory reset” and “wipe cache partition” and then reboot the device.
 You can also try reinstalling the ROM.
-Read our detailed guide on fixing Bootloop here.
+Read our detailed guide on fixing Bootloop.

-I have been following mike1986 for quite a long time and let me tell you that this guys has multifarious talent.
+I have been following mike1986 for quite a long time and let me tell you that this guy has multifarious talent.
 I have used the Android Revolution HD ROM on most my devices including Galaxy S3, Note 2, Note 10.1 and now HTC One too and each time I could not help captivated by the performance I got on all these devices.

 As you can see in the screenshots, Android Revolution HD is a stock TouchWiz based custom ROM that takes away the terrible things like bloats and lag-delays from the stock TouchWiz UX and adds a number of modifications, not in the look, but it the system properties to make your device perform faster and with better stability.
 The ROM features CPU governors performance improvements and disabled kernel debugging for better performance, and RAM and speed optimizations.
 All such professional touches naturally promise a far better battery life.